hapax/hapax.github.io/assets/fractal-derivatives.md

 #### Straight line are fractals

-A straight line is the simplest fractal.
-If you pick any point on the line and zoom in, it looks the same!
+A straight line is the simplest fractal, since if you pick any point on the line and zoom in, it looks the same.
 In other words, it is *self-similar*.
-Let's check.
+Let's check!
 A straight line passing through the origin has equation

 $$